Stousn/iOS-Apps-on-macOS/README.md

 The demo iOS and macOS hybrid app should at least contain the following features:
 * GPS usage
 * Network usage (e.g. call an API)
-* Eventually use of the camera
 * At least one more sensor that is available on macOS and iOS
-* At least one sensor that is only available on iOS
+* At least one sensor that is only available on iOS (changed: feature that is available on macOS)

 => If it is possible to use native iOS code, the base for the prototype could be the WeatherApp written in NaMoApps